babylonhealth/ios-playbook/Cookbook/Technical-Documents/BackendFeatureHowTo.md

 The URL is defined as a path, which is then constructed into a full URL with a helper enum.
 This accommodates the use of different environments while not requiring any changes from the clients.

-`ConcreteAuth` is the type of auth this endpoint expects as there are several, for different backends.
+`KongAuth` is the concrete type of auth this endpoint expects as there is also `ClinicalAuth`, used for different backend endpoints.

 Now that we have our `BackendResource`, we can define a *business controller* which will tie everything together and make the network call.